 For non-codebook based transmission, the UE can calculate the precoder used for the transmission of precoded SRS based on measurement of an associated NZP CSI-RS resource.
-A UE can be configured with only one NZP CSI-RS resource for the SRS resource set.
+A UE can be configured with only one NZP CSI-RS resource for the SRS resource set with higher layer parameter usage in SRS-ResourceSet set to ‘nonCodebook'.